 - No makeup (blemish cover-up and non-colored lip gloss are allowed). - Only clear nail polish is allowed. - No nail enhancements of any kind are allowed and this includes acrylic, gel, silk overlays, or fake fingernails. - Stud earrings for girls only, one per ear; simple styles in gold, silver, other metals, pearl, or enameled.
 No attention-getting or exotic styles. - No pins may be worn.
 A single necklace may be worn provided that it is inside the shirt or blouse and does not show.
-Beads, chokers, puka shells, and other ornamental necklaces are not acceptable.
+Beads, chokers, puka shells,

+- and other ornamental necklaces are not acceptable.
 One ring and one bracelet are okay. - Hairbands, ribbons, bows, and scrunchies in solid navy, white, hunter, or black watch plaid only; plain barrettes or combs in solid uniform colors or colors that blend with the hair color are acceptable.
 No butterfly clips, beads, or ribbons braided into hair; no other ornamental hair accessories. - Wristwatches of all types which have telling the time as the primary function are allowed.
-No gimmicky toy varieties that would be disruptive in class or calculator watches are permitted. - Refrain from wearing perfumed products, not including deodorant. - No tattoos.
+No smart watches that can access the internet or receive email or texts are allowed or gimmicky toy varieties that would be disruptive in class or calculator watches are permitted. - Refrain from wearing perfumed products, not including deodorant. - No tattoos.